Dementia Care Specialist

 DEMENTIA CARE RESOURCES IN BUFFALO AND PEPIN COUNTIES

-ADRC Community Resource Fair – This annual event, hosted by the ADRC of Buffalo and Pepin Counties, offers community members the opportunity to meet and learn about community-based service providers.
+ADRC Community Resource Fair – An annual event hosted by the ADRC of Buffalo and Pepin Counties, which offers community members the opportunity to learn about community-based services.
 This event is intended for persons who are aging, living with a disability, and/or living with dementia.
 The location of this summertime event changes each year.

 Brain Health 101 – A presentation which offers current information related to promoting and maintaining brain health.
 Subtopics include diet, physical activity, cognitive exercises, and more!